Rhein-Main Air Base: 1949–1959

 In 1955, with the opening of USAFE bases in France, most heavy transport flights were shifted there and Rhein-Main became a passenger and tactical cargo hub.
 The 60th Troop Carrier Wing relocated to Dreux-Louvillier Air Base, France on 15 October 1955.

 The 1614th Support Squadron of the Military Air Transport Service's (MATS) 1602d Air Transport Wing headquartered at Châteauroux, France provided aircraft maintenance, passenger services, air cargo handling, hotel operations and airlift operational support during the 1950s and 1960s.
 Rhein-Main was placed under the 7310th Air Base Wing, which for over a decade provided ground service as well as cargo and passenger loading and unloading for USAFE and MATS transports.

-During the Cold War, the dependents of military and government personnel living on base or in the surrounding communities attended Gail S. Halvorsen Elementary School, Rhein-Main Elementary School, William H. Tunner Middle School, Rhein-Main Junior High School, and Frankfurt American High School.

 USAFE turned over the northern part of the base to the German government for use as Flughafen Frankfurt am Main, the chief commercial airport for the greater Frankfurt area, in April 1959.
-The remainder of the base stayed in USAF hands as the principal aerial port for the Department of Defense in Germany.
+The remainder of the base remained in USAF hands as the principal aerial port for the US Department of Defense in Germany.

-435th Tactical Airlift Wing
+Military dependents

+From 1947 until the 1960s, dependent children of military and government personnel living on base or in the surrounding communities attended Rhein-Main School for grades Kindergarten through 8th grade and Frankfurt American High School above 8th grade.

+1960s

 The 1966 closure of USAFE bases in France increased cargo traffic at Rhein-Main extensively.
-On 1 July 1969, MAC transferred the 435th Tactical Airlift Wing from RAF High Wycombe in the United Kingdom to Rhein-Main as host unit and upgraded its facilities.
-Squadrons assigned to Rhein-Main along with the 435th TAW were:
+On 1 July 1969, Military Airlift Command (MAC) transferred the 435th Tactical Airlift Wing from RAF High Wycombe in the United Kingdom to Rhein-Main as host unit and upgraded its facilities.

+Squadrons assigned to Rhein-Main along with the 435th TAW included the following: